Some Thoughts on Improv

 - Trust "hits" that come to you.
 While sometimes they may be fully formed ideas, often they're just the germ of an idea, an impulse.
 Act on them.
 Be willing to open your mouth without knowing fully what you're going to say.
 Trust that the hit is rooted in feeling and thereby will likely add something meaty to build on.
 At the least, the practice fosters the clearing out of the conduit between heart, brain, and mouth, which societal forces are so efficient at clogging up.

-- If you find yourself in interpersonal conflict that feels shallow (e.g. banal bickering), raise the stakes (make it life or death, be deeply moved, confess/reveal something, ...).Resending the two clips below from A Phantom Thread that, for me, show the potential for delight in interpersonal conflict.
+- If you find yourself in interpersonal conflict that feels shallow (e.g. banal bickering), raise the stakes (make it life or death, be deeply moved, confess/reveal something, ...).Resending the two clips below from the movie Phantom Thread that, for me, show the potential for delight in interpersonal conflict.

 - Explore the stage.